Is Language, for Communication?

 Where we Go Wrong

 We are in fact belittling language by terming it merely as a means of communication.
-By not selecting a language based on its appropriateness as a medium and the vehicle of thought and by selecting one based solely on the ease of communication, we are making two serious mistakes.
+We are selecting a language based on its appropriateness as a medium and the vehicle of thought, and the ease of communication.
+By not taking our mental transactions into account, or not establishing its suitability for thought, we are making two serious mistakes.

-One, we are losing whatever good that would have resulted from the involvement of a huge population, in activities involving cognitive transactions.
+One, we are losing whatever good that would have resulted from the involvement of a huge population, in the activities involving cognitive transactions.
 Moreover, we are more or less forcing each one to think within the constraints of a language chosen for one.
-(Thinking, being an independent activity of each one, would have been going on in such a manner that each one resorts to a tongue most suitable to oneself.
+(Thinking, being an independent activity of each one, would have been going on in such a manner that each one happens to use a tongue most suitable to oneself, that is, the language in which one is most comfortable.
 The large proliferation of languages in the world, in fact is a proof of this.
-Also, if language had anything to do with communication, so many languages wouldn’t have developed, making, communication a nightmare, that too unlike all other species)
+Also, if language had anything to do with communication, so many languages wouldn’t have developed, making, communication a nightmare.
+That too, unlike all other species of life)

-Two, we are seeding possibilities of collisions and skirmishes, as individual preferences for communication need not be the same for all, the results of which, are already visible in our society.
+Two, we are seeding possibilities of collisions and skirmishes, as individual preferences for communication, and the ease of expressing one's thoughts, need not be the same for all, the results of which, are already visible in our society.
+Many a time, after we put our thoughts out in a language only, we realise, we didn't exactly mean so.
+The unpleasantness we constantly encounter, though an unjustifiable reaction to what we meant, could have been a fitting response to what we said.

 Shouldn’t we be more rational in choosing a language, at least for the coming generations?